ibericode/boxzilla-wp/README.md

 * You can download the repository .zip file: [scroll-triggered-boxes.zip](https://github.com/ibericode/scroll-triggered-boxes/archive/master.zip)
 * You can clone the GitHub repository using Git

-This will download the latest development version of the Scroll Triggered Boxes for WordPress plugin.
+This will download the latest development version of the Boxzilla for WordPress plugin.
 While this version is usually stable, it is not recommended for use in a production environment.

 Bugs